L28E/CUTS-Converter/README.md

 # CUTS-Converter
 A program to convert arbitrary files to or from CUTS encoding.
 The intent is to store and retrieve (small) files on an audio cassette.
+The program encodes a given file and generates a WAV file which can be recorded to a cassette, or decodes a given WAV file.

 ## About CUTS